Oton Župančič: Controversies

 Already during his lifetime, Župančič was frequently accused of being excessively pragmatic and a political opportunist.
 In the 1920s, he was a staunch supporter of the cultural policies of the Yugoslav monarchy, which aimed to create a unified Yugoslav nation.
 After 1929, he supported the centralist dictatorship of King Alexander of Yugoslavia.
 In 1932, he published an article in the journal Ljubljanski zvon entitled "Louis Adamic and Slovene Identity", in which he claimed that the Slovenes should not be too preoccupied about their language because they can keep their identity even if they lose the language.
 The article, published in a period when the Yugoslav authorities were sponsoring the official use of Serbo-Croatian in the Drava Province and when even the name Slovenia was officially banned, caused a huge controversy and a split in the journal Ljubljanski zvon.
 The literary critic Josip Vidmar rejected Župančič's views in his well-known polemic book The Cultural Problem of Slovene Identity.

 Although Župančič remained a monarchist and Yugoslav nationalist until the invasion of Yugoslavia in April 1941, he welcomed the new communist regime after 1945.

 After 2000, several interpretations of his poem "Zlato jabolko" (The Golden Apple), written in September 1943, were used in the polemic about Župančič's political position during the war and after it, precisely if he knew about the killing of around 12,000 members of the Slovenian Home Guard, an anti-communist militia that collaborated with the German army in the Summer 1945.

 Influence and legacy

 During most of his lifetime, Župančič was regarded as a great author.
 He enjoyed the status of the national poet second only to France Prešeren.
 In 1931, the French linguist Lucien Tesnière published a book on Župančič (Oton Joupantchhitch: poète slovène.
 L'homme et l'oeuvre), which was important for the popularization of Župančič's poetry in France.
 During his lifetime, his works were only translated into French and Serbo-Croatian.
 Translations into German, English, Hungarian (by Sándor Weöres), Macedonian, Romanian, Bulgarian, Czech, and Slovak have been published since.
+Slovene composer Breda Šček set Župančič's works to music.

 Župančič has had relatively little influence on the younger generations of Slovene authors.
 Nevertheless, many of his verses and utterances have become catchphrases or common cultural references.
 Today, he is still very popular as an author of children's literature.
 His collection of children's poetry called Ciciban (also known as Mehurčki 'Bubbles') has been published in more than 30 editions since it was first issued in 1915.

 Numerous streets, public buildings, and institutions in Slovenia, Serbia (mostly in Autonomous Province of Vojvodina) as well as in Slovene-inhabited areas of Italy and Austria are named after him.